 The key to dressing your pear body is to create volume (or at least the illusion of) to your top half and waist and take attention away from your bottom.
 This will give you a more balanced silhouette and more of an hourglass shape.

 The easiest way to draw attention to your top half is to go for tops that are bright and colourful or are patterned.
-Horizontal stripes are a great choice for pears, as they will elongate your top half as well as balancing broad hips.
+You can choose body suits, crop tops, vests and anything fitted.
+The more fitted the better as this will accentuate your curves rather than hide them and make you look frumpy.

 Other sleeve lengths that will look great on the pear body shape include: 3/4 length, capped and long sleeves.